andorp/IdrisExtSTGCodegen/talks/bob2021/custom-backend.rst

 inheriting the GC.
 The implementor of the custom back-end needs to decide how deeply the different runtime futures needs to be supported.

-If Idris is used as a sophisticated compiler for the domain, full support is not necessary and libraries in Idris can be written in a way that interface with the libraries of the host technology and concurrency primitives don't need to be supported.
+If Idris is used as a sophisticated compiler for a domain, full support is not necessary and libraries in Idris can be written in a way that minimum FFI of the host technology needed to be supported.
+Concurrency primitives maybe not needed at all.
-FFI can be implemented in a way that the missing definitions can be read from an external file, so there is no need to wait for the release of processes of Idris libraries.
+FFI can be implemented in a way that the missing definitions can be read from an external file, so there is no need to wait for Idris libraries being updated.

 These properties makes the Idris compiler a really good fit for language oriented architectures, where many languages are used on the same platform.